 The amphitheater.
 The hoodoos.

 Many people come to Bryce for a day and then journey on to the other national parks (or the many amazing state parks, too) in Utah.
-However, to truly appreciate Bryce Canyon, I recommend at least two days.
+However, to truly appreciate Bryce Canyon, you need a minimum of two days.
 I was there for 2.5 days and it was the perfect amount of time as I was intent on seeing everything that the park has to offer from vistas to hiking trails.
 If you do hike, be sure to wear proper hiking boots, stay on the marked trails, and bring plenty of water!

 The Amphitheater & Rim Trail